ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH05_Object-Oriented programming Relations/CH05_VID04_Composition.md

   - **Hard Ownership:** Corresponds to Composition (stronger, dependent lifecycle).
 - **Practical Advice:** If you're unsure whether a relationship is Aggregation or Composition, it's safer to start by modeling it as Association.
 As you gain more experience and understand the domain better, you can refine the relationship.
 - **Rarity of Composition:** The video mentions that Composition relationships are relatively _rare_ in real-world systems.
 Aggregation is often more flexible and appropriate.
 Don't overuse Composition.
-- Corrects the misinterpretation of the word "list" as "rlist" instead of Room\*.